ils94/LOTROToSpeech/README.md

 ![enter image description here](https://github.com/ils94/LOTROToSpeech/blob/master/tutorial/tutorial4.PNG?raw=true)

 If you do not add any voice name in the second line of api_key.txt, it will default the voice name to "Bella"

-# Download

-You can download the v1.0 from this link: https://github.com/ils94/LOTROToSpeech/releases/download/v1.0/LTS.zip